guywarburg/refactoring-ui/Plan.md

 - move all stubs to store and have a dedicated resolute store.
 - separate app / layout from the properties domain and start implementing it (with it's dedicated store).
 - flow idea: get necessary assets from design, make stubs and store that serves it, storybook from page down to atoms.

+### October 4th - later
+Started working on a store that will load the data asynchronously.
+Started filling out all the necessary function for the infrastructure.
+Got a bit tired as it's a lot of manual work.
+I'll continue later.
+Still have leftovers ^